xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 # Conclusion

-In this first post of the pyATS series, we learnt how to build a `testbed` and how to collect your first CLI output from the device.
+In this first post of the pyATS series, we learnt how to build a `testbed` and how to collect our first CLI output from the device.
 In the next post, we will see how to parse the output to transform this big `string` into a `dictionary`.

 The code used for each blog post can be found [here](https://github.com/AntoineOrsoni/xrdocs-how-to-pyats).
 This link will include the code for all posts.
 {: .notice--info}